Complexlity/creative-art-marketplace/README.md

 ## Future Plans

-I planned to add an artists page where you could see artist who have their work on the site as well as individual artist page which would show only their on works and a few more details.
-I would work on that as well as create a mini express server to remove the hydration errors.
+I planned to add an artists page where you could see artists who have their work on the site as well as an individual artist page which would show only their own works and a few more details.
+I would work on that as well as create a mini-express server to remove the hydration errors.
-At the moment, I have little experience building the backend with solidity or put the data on ipfs but these are two ways I think of as ways to go about adding the actual backend to the site.
+At the moment, I have little experience building the backend with solidity or putting the data on ipfs but these are two ways I think of as ways to go about adding the actual backend to the site.

 ## Acknowledgements

-Special thanks to the angelhack team for making this a huge learning experience for me.
+Special thanks to the AngelHack team for making this a huge learning experience for me.
 I look forward to the themes of future challenges

 Also, shoutout to [this figma design](https://www.figma.com/file/vnkguspCOJQue9YaFQ18IF/NFT-Marketplace-(Community)?type=design&node-id=0-1) for inspiration on how to structure some parts of the site